 Charcoal barbecues are, of course, the more traditional option, so if you are looking for a typical or classic model then charcoal would be a good choice; they typically either use lumpwood or briquettes to generate the heat and add the flame-grilled appearance to your food.
 Lumpwood gets hot quicker and burns to a higher temperature, whereas briquettes burn for longer.
 Another good option which aren’t as popular yet are pellet grills, you can see a good review of 2 of the best camp chef pellet grill versus traeger here.

 Gas barbecues can start cooking much quicker than charcoal as the temperature is regulated, and you will find that gas cooks food more evenly too.
 If you’re camping, at a festival, or just going somewhere where you have limited time, a gas barbecue would be a better choice as you don’t have to wait for it to heat up.
 An electric coolbox is also a great idea to keep your meat fresh for barbecuing.
-For more handy tips on camping, check out this guide.
 Gas is also a great choice in Britain due to the rapid weather changes.
 However, with charcoal barbecues, you can purchase a chimney starter which speeds up the cooking process considerably, and you can purchase these for around £15 (there are cheaper, and more expensive available).

 If you are on a budget, charcoal barbecues could be a better choice, as gas does tend to be quite a bit more expensive; but perhaps you may consider the added features and convenience of a gas barbecue to be worth the extra price.